frePPLe/frepple/doc/installation-guide/upgrading.rst

    The following commands will bring these to the right level as required for the new release.
-Make sure to run it as root user or use sudo (otherwise the packages will be installed locally for that user instead of system-wide), and to replace 4.3 with the appropriate version number.
+Make sure to run it as root user or use sudo (otherwise the packages will be installed locally for that user instead of system-wide), and to replace 4.3 with the appropriate major release number
+   (if you are installing 4.3.5 for instance then the URL should only contain 4.3).
    ::

       pip3 install --force-reinstall -r https://raw.githubusercontent.com/frePPLe/frepple/4.3/requirements.txt